OpenTreeOfLife/clade-workshops/README.md

 * where: [Informatics Institute](https://informatics.institute.ufl.edu/), University of Florida, Gainesville, FL [map](http://campusmap.ufl.edu/#/index/0042)
 * dates: Saturday, Feb 20 through Monday, Feb 22
-* times: 9 am - 4 pm daily
+* times: 9 am - 4 pm daily (there will be coffee available at 8:30, and we are planning to start at 9)

 There is an [agenda](https://docs.google.com/document/d/1R_Dsw1dvOZxI7meBnj29JsUtk-WujybR3SA8wP5lFEg/edit) in google docs.
 This is not set in stone - there is plenty of room to adjust as needed throughout the weekend.